alwinargono/Cosmart/README.md

 2. have postman installed in your machine

-Open in any editor for this case i use visual studio code Open terminal in visual studio code
+1. Open in any editor for this case i use visual studio code
+2. Open terminal in visual studio code
-In terminal type in go build
+3. In terminal type in go build
-then type in ./test
+4. In terminal type in ./test
-if all is installed correctly the program will run and shows "Welcome to The Public Library" in the terminal now go to postman in the link type in http://localhost:8080/pickup or http://localhost:8080/getlist go to the body tab below the link and fill in the json field
+5. if all is installed correctly the program will run and shows "Welcome to The Public Library" in the terminal
+6. now go to postman
+7. in the link type in http://localhost:8080/pickup or http://localhost:8080/getlist
+8. go to the body tab below the link and fill in the json field
 <img width="1182" alt="Screenshot 2023-04-01 at 5 32 45 PM" src="https://user-images.githubusercontent.com/29112567/229282279-6ee40461-e7e1-4630-bbb3-a07f83f61163.png">

 use this for pickup: